About the Council

 The Nominations Panel oversees the appointments process for the eight positions appointed by Council, which includes election of two academic staff members and two students and selection of the remaining members.
 The Vice-Chancellor is appointed ex officio with no constraint on the length of term.

-- to appoint a chief executive in accordance with the State Sector Act 1988, and to monitor and evaluate his or her performance
+- to appoint a chief executive in accordance with the Public Service Act 2020, and to monitor and evaluate the chief executive’s performance:

-- ensure that the institution is managed in accordance with that plan; and
+- to ensure that the institution is managed in accordance with that plan; and

-- to determine, subject to the State Sector Act 1988, the policies of the institution in relation to the management of its affairs
+- to determine, subject to the Public Service Act 2020, the policies of the institution in relation to the management of its affairs:

 - to undertake planning relating to the institution’s long-term strategic direction.